In partnership with

 Flooding and changes in the course of river channels are most characteristic of Highland rivers.
 Lowland rivers also flood, but their channels are generally more stable.
 The River Tay discharges the largest volume of water of any British river and, along with other large rivers, carries significant amounts of sediment out to the coast.

 Scotland has a long history of minor earthquakes.
 The earliest recorded occurred in the 13th century, and the largest, measuring 5.2 on the Richter local magnitude scale, was on 28 November 1880 in Argyll.
-In 2014, over 60 earthquakes with magnitudes between 0.5 and 3.9 on the Richter local magnitude scale, were detected in Scotland and surrounding waters.
+In general Scotland experiences around 40 to 60 earthquakes a year, with magnitudes mostly below 4 on the Richter local magnitude scale.

 Many recent landslides on steep slopes have been initiated during prolonged or extreme rainfall.
 Old landslides can also be reactivated during extreme rainfall, sometimes because the slope has been made unstable due to undercutting by rivers, coastal erosion or even human excavation of the slope.
 Recent reported landslides include those affecting the A83 at the Rest and Be Thankful in Argyll, the A890 Stromeferry bypass near Attadale and the A82 south of Fort William.

 Scotland’s protected Earth science features are mostly in good condition or being managed to return them to good condition.
 There are no data available on the state of rocks and landforms outside protected sites.